aragon/geo-browser-contracts/README.md

 Below are all the permissions that a [PluginSetup](#plugin-setup-contracts) contract may want to request:

-- `MEMBER_PERMISSION` is required to create proposals on the [MainVotingPlugin](#main-voting-plugin)
+Proposal:

 - `EDITOR_PERMISSION` is required to execute proposals on the [PersonalSpaceAdminPlugin](#personal-space-admin-plugin)
 - `EXECUTE_PERMISSION` is required to make the DAO `execute` a set of actions
   - Only plugins should have this permission
   - Some plugins should restrict it with a condition

-- `ROOT_PERMISSION` is required to make the DAO `grant` or `revoke` permissions
-  - The DAO needs to be ROOT on itself (it is by default)
-  - Nobody else should be ROOT on the DAO
-- `UPGRADE_PLUGIN_PERMISSION` is required for an address to be able to upgrade a plugin to a newer version published by the developer
-  - Typically called by the DAO via proposal
-  - Optionally granted to an additional address for convenience
+Spaces:

 - `CONTENT_PERMISSION_ID` is required to call the function that emits new content events on the [SpacePlugin](#space-plugin)
   - Typically called by the DAO via proposal
 - `SUBSPACE_PERMISSION_ID` is required to call the functions that emit new subspace accept/reject events on the [SpacePlugin](#space-plugin)
   - Typically called by the DAO via proposal

+Governance settings:

+- `UPDATE_VOTING_SETTINGS_PERMISSION_ID` is required to change the settings of the [MainVotingPlugin](#main-voting-plugin)
+- `UPDATE_ADDRESSES_PERMISSION_ID` is required to add or remove members or editors on the [MainVotingPlugin](#main-voting-plugin)
+  - Typically called by the DAO via proposal
 - `UPDATE_MULTISIG_SETTINGS_PERMISSION_ID` is required to change the settings of the [MemberAccessPlugin](#member-access-plugin)
   - Typically called by the DAO via proposal

+Permission management:

+- `ROOT_PERMISSION` is required to make the DAO `grant` or `revoke` permissions
+  - If the DAO is executing a set of actions, it needs to be ROOT on itself (it is by default)
+  - The PluginSetupProcessor may be granted ROOT permission temporarily
+  - Nobody else should be ROOT on a DAO

+Plugin versioning:

-- `UPDATE_ADDRESSES_PERMISSION_ID` is required to add or remove editors on the [MainVotingPlugin](#main-voting-plugin)
+- `UPGRADE_PLUGIN_PERMISSION` is required to be able to call `upgradeTo()` or `upgradeToAndCall()` on a plugin
-  - Typically called by the DAO via proposal
+  - Called by the PSP via proposal on the DAO
+- `APPLY_UPDATE_PERMISSION` is needed to call `applyUpdate()` on the PluginSetupProcessor
+  - Optionally granted to an additional address, for convenience
+  - Correspondingly, `APPLY_INSTALLATION_PERMISSION` and `APPLY_UNINSTALLATION_PERMISSION` allow to call `applyInstallation()` or `applyUninstallation()`

 Other DAO permissions: